azloto/wip-vs-leadtime/README.md

 The tool accepts a Json file as its configuration.
 So it should be fearly easy to store and load your specific configurations.

-If you want to pay with the wip limits, just modify the WipLimit in the lanes section of the config.
+If you want to play with wip limits, just find the "Lanes" section in the config and modify the "WipLimit" variable.
+There is a lane section for each configured lane.

 eg.